nodejs/node/doc/api/util.md

 * Returns: {Iterator}

-Returns an ES6 Iterator over the names of each name-value pair.
+Returns an iterator over the names of each name-value pair.

 ```js
 const { params } = new MIMEType('text/plain;foo=0;bar=1');